Saint-Urbain: the familial cobbler's shop transformed into a basilica

 Famous French architect Viollet-le-Duc said this church is "a masterpiece built by a genius man".

 Our Gothic basilica (which was a collegiate in the past) was raised in 1262 by pope Urban IV, Jacques Pantaléon, on the location of his father's shop, a cobbler.

-Built in one go by the architect Jean Langlois, the church wasn't finished when Urban died.
-So his nephew the cardinal Ancher de Saint-Praxède decided to continue the construction, between 1264 and 1290.
+Built in one go by architect Jean Langlois, Urban died before the end of the building site.
+So his nephew, cardinal Ancher de Saint-Praxède, decided to continue the construction, between 1264 and 1290.

-That's as may be, but the top of the nave only dates back from the 19th century; in 1935, the body of Urban IV was buried in the church.
-We can see beautiful stained-glass windows (13th century): come here!
-You can see it in the choir and the transept.
+That's as may be, but the top of the nave only dates back from the 19th century; in 1935, Urban IV last remains were buried in the church.
+We can see beautiful stained-glass windows (13th century) in the choir and the transept.